nexiality/documentation/release/nexial-core-v1.4.changelog.md

 - browser-specific support on "switch-window" capability.
 Currently Edge does not support "switch-window".
 - `firefox` is set as default browser ONLY when a web command is invoked.
 This fixed some confusion regarding browser initialization in the context of iteration and plan.
+- initial implementation for "download-as-needed" webdriver support.
+Once complete for all webdrivers, we'll no longer ship webdrivers with Nexial.
+This will reduce Nexial distro size and speed up download speed.
+  - firefox driver helper implementation completes; geckodriver removed from Nexial distro.
+  - edge driver helper implementation completes